ClusterHQ/powerstrip/README.rst

 The Powerstrip configuration file can match any of the Docker API endpoints.

-This enables you to modify any of the Docker behaviors and means Powerstrip will adapt easily to future changes in the Docker HTTP api.
+This enables you to modify any of the Docker behaviour and means Powerstrip will adapt easily to future changes in the Docker HTTP API.

 Try it out